-- Global/Intercultural Fluency, Empathy & Inclusion: Demonstrates the awareness, attitude, knowledge, and skills required to equitably and respectfully engage with and include people from different local and global cultures.
-Interprets intercultural experiences from the perspective of various worldviews and demonstrates the ability to act in a manner that recognizes the feelings of another cultural group.
+- Global Equity & Inclusion: Demonstrate the awareness, attitude, knowledge, and skills required to equitably engage and include people from different local and global cultures.
+Practice openness, inclusiveness, and ability to interact respectfully with diverse groups.

-*Categories based on the National Association of Colleges and Employers (NACE) key competencies and informed by the Association of American Colleges and Universities VALUE rubrics, described in detail below.
+*Categories based on the National Association of Colleges and Employers (NACE) key competencies.

 The specific requirements that must be met in order to earn this micro-credential include: